Range war

-A range war or range conflict is a type of usually violent conflict, most commonly in the 19th and early 20th centuries in the American West.
-The subject of these conflicts was control of "open range", or range land freely used for cattle grazing, which gave the conflict its name.
-Typically they were disputes over water rights or grazing rights and cattle ownership.
+A range war, also known as range conflict or cattle war, is a type of usually violent conflict, most commonly in the 19th and early 20th centuries in the American West.
+The subject of these conflicts was control of "open range", or range land freely used for cattle grazing, or as sheep pasture, which gave these conflicts its name.
+Typically they were disputes over water rights, grazing rights, or cattle ownership.

 Range wars occurred prior to the Taylor Grazing Act of 1934, which regulated grazing allotments on public land.
 Range wars included the Pleasant Valley War, Colfax County War, Castaic Range War, San Elizario Salt War, Mason County War, Porum Range War, Johnson County War, Pecos War, Fence Cutting Wars, Sheep Wars, Barber–Mizell feud, Stuart's Stranglers conflict, and others.